 Go to Settings > General > Reset > Reset All Settings

 If nothing helped thus far, restart your iDevice by pressing the power button and sliding it off.
 Then turn on as usual.

 A forced restart is a hardware level restart of your device.
 It immediately cuts power and interrupts all processes.
 That means it clears what’s in the RAM, which in turn often fixes minor issues.
 And don’t worry, there’s no data loss–all your apps, games, photos, documents and login settings remain as is!

 - Delete the entire message thread.
 Everything else failed.
-Was getting messages from one contact with no notifications even though I checked everything else in this list.
+Was getting messages from one contact with no notifications even though I checked everything else on this list.
 Then just deleted the entire message thread from that ONE contact via the iMessage main screen.
 It was the only thing that worked beyond a complete wipe to a factory reset.

 - I fixed my problems by going to the Contacts App and editing their Text Tone to Ding.
 After saving that, I returned to the Contacts App and changed their Text Tone back to what I originally wanted.
 I find that reassigning the text tones fixed the overall notification problem

 - It seems that with iOS 11, that notifications don’t show up if you have Show on Lock Screen toggled off.
 This doesn’t make any sense. iOS 10 and earlier showed all my notification as soon I unlocked my phone.
-It doesn’t seem to matter If I set them to “Temporary” or “Persistent” Banner Notifications, either way they don’t appear unless I allow them to show up on the lock screen.
+It doesn’t seem to matter If I set them to “Temporary” or “Persistent” Banner Notifications, either way, they don’t appear unless I allow them to show up on the lock screen.
 I’d rather they didn’t show on my lock screen—for privacy’s sake!
-IN CONCLUSION, this is a bug that needs fixes asap!
+IN CONCLUSION, Apple needs to fix this bug asap!